 What is the ‘target heart rate’ and ‘fat burning zone?’

-If you are serious about losing weight by walking on the treadmill, you may want to get yourself a fitness tracker or smartwatch that monitors your heart rate.
+If you are serious about losing weight by walking on the treadmill, you may want to get yourself a fitness tracker or other smart device that monitors your heart rate.
 If you don’t elevate your heart rate enough while you are exercising, you won’t lose fat quickly and could become despondent easily.

 Your target heart rate when exercising should be between 60 and 90 percent of your maximum heart rate.
 Between 75 and 90 percent of your maximum heart rate is called the fat-burning zone.
 This is the heart rate you should aim for when exercising in order to burn fat, which will lead to greater weight loss.